datacraft-dsc/DEPs/4/README.md

 ## Overview

-Starfish is an open source developer toolkit for building decentralised data ecosystems and use cases.
+Starfish is an open source developer toolkit for building centralize or decentralised data ecosystems and use cases.

 Starfish provides the tools and capabilities required for a application developer to create, orchestrate, execute and manage decentralised data supply lines spanning multiple parties in the